Traeger Smoked Pork Ribs

 What are the best pork ribs for grilling?

-• SPARE RIBS are cut from the top portion of the rib cage.
+SPARE RIBS are cut from the top portion of the rib cage.
 They have longer bones, and very flavorful meat and generally have a longer cooking time.
 These are very versatile ribs and are made using several different methods including grilling, smoking, and roasting.
 You will find these ribs with about 11-13 bones per package.

-• BABY BACK RIBS are cut from the bottom portion of the rib cage and are meatier than spare ribs.
-They don’t take as long to cook, and you will find these types of ribs happily being grilled in the northern part of the United States.
+BABY BACK RIBS are cut from the bottom portion of the rib cage and are meatier than spare ribs.
+They don't take as long to cook, and you will find these types of ribs happily being grilled in the northern part of the United States.
 These ribs have about 10-13 bones per package.

-• ST. LOUIS STYLE RIBS are a cut that you will find in the southern part of the United States more often.
-This term became an official USDA cut in the 1980’s.
+ST. LOUIS STYLE RIBS are a cut that you will find in the southern part of the United States more often.
+This term became an official USDA cut in the 1980's.
 These are actually spare ribs with the rib tips cut off, as they are a little gristly and have little meat on them.
 These are famous down south, and are really amazing!

-• COUNTRY STYLE PORK RIBS sometimes are considered chops and are cut from the shoulder blade.
-They have a lot of meat on them and people like these when they don’t want to use their hands to eat ribs.
-A knife and fork will do the trick for these “ribs”.
+COUNTRY STYLE PORK RIBS sometimes are considered chops and are cut from the shoulder blade.
+They have a lot of meat on them and people like these when they don't want to use their hands to eat ribs.
+A knife and fork will do the trick for these "ribs".

-The best dry rub for smoked ribs
+What's the best dry rub for BBQ Ribs?

-Before you start with any large piece of meat on the grill, you need to rub it and rub it good.
+Before you start with any large piece of meat on the grill, you need to rub it, and rub it good.

 I like to use my homemade BBQ Rub.
 It hits all the right notes for an all-purpose barbecue rub, helps pull on all of that great smoky flavor, and just the right amount of heat.